virtual-labs/exp-bounded-buffer-iiith/experiment/theory.md

   - The producer can only fill the buffer if there are empty slots
   - The consumer can only empty the buffer if there are any full slots
 * To solve this problem we will make use of 3 semaphores:
-  - m(mutex):a binary semaphore which will be used to acquire and release the lock
+  - m(mutex): a binary semaphore which will be used to acquire and release the lock
   - Empty: a counting semaphore used to keep track of the empty slots.starts at n
   - Full: a counting semaphore used to keep track of all the slots that are full.starts at 0